pubnub/c-sharp/unity/3.5/iOS/README.md

 #### Running the Tests

-1. Open up the Unity Project from iOS\UnityUnitTest folder.
+1. Open up the Unity Project from iOS folder.
-2. Click "UUnit" menu to run unit tests.
-NOTE: If "UUnit" menu item is not showing up, ensure that /Assets/Standard Assets/Editor/UUnit/UUnitTestRunner.cs file exists.
+2. From the "Unity test tools" menu select the "Unit test runner" option.
-3. Make Console tab as active tab and then Click UUnit so that unit test results will be visible in console.
+3. Run the tests by clicking the "play" button or by selecting the individual tests.

 #### Potential Errors and their resolutions: